WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.md

 Don't forget to update the changelog, but only include changes that users might notice.

+Please make small Pull Requests.
+For example one PR when you got your spec working with Cast Efficiency set up and maybe ABC, and then preferably 1 PR per additional module.
+Larger PRs may take a long time to be reviewed.

 # Code style

 Please try to respect the eslint rules.